metareflection/synthesis-class/schedule.md

 Alex Bai presents the following paper and leads the discussion:
 - _Leveraging Rust Types for Program Synthesis_

-In the remaining time, we will discuss the second assignment.
+In the remaining time, we will discuss assignments and proposals.

 ### Thursday, November 2